Handover Takeover (HOTO)

 Why a Formal HOTO Process is Important

-- Continuity Management: A formal HOTO process includes an inspection of assets at the time of handover to check for damage, missing components, or outdated equipment.
-By inspecting assets during the handover, organizations can ensure that all equipment is in working condition, reducing the likelihood of operational disruptions caused by faulty assets.
+• Continuity Management: A formal HOTO process includes inspecting assets at the time of handover to check for damage, missing components, or outdated equipment.
+By performing this inspection, organizations ensure that all equipment is in working condition, reducing the likelihood of operational disruptions caused by faulty assets.

-- Productivity and Performance Maintenance: When new employees are onboarded, they often require specific assets to perform their roles (e.g., laptops, software, security badges).
-A formal HOTO process ensures these assets are provided in a timely manner, preventing delays in their ability to start work.
+• Productivity and Performance Maintenance: When onboarding new employees, you must provide them with specific assets (e.g., laptops, software, security badges) to perform their roles.
+A formal HOTO process ensures you deliver these assets promptly, preventing delays in their ability to start work.

-- Staff Engagement: A formal HOTO process ensures that key assets and tools needed for day-to-day operations are transferred smoothly and without interruption when employees change roles, leave, or go on leave.
-This helps avoid disruptions caused by delayed or incomplete handovers.
+• Staff Engagement: A formal HOTO process ensures smooth and uninterrupted transfer of key assets and tools needed for daily operations when employees change roles, leave, or go on leave.
+This process helps avoid disruptions caused by delayed or incomplete handovers.

-- Loss of Critical Information: Employees hold valuable information, including internal processes and patents.
-Without an adequate HOTO, this knowledge can be lost forever.
-When an employee leaves or transitions to another role, their access to company systems, data, or physical spaces must be revoked to prevent unauthorized access to sensitive information or assets.
+• Loss of Critical Information: Employees hold valuable information, including internal processes and patents.
+Without a proper HOTO, this knowledge can be permanently lost.
+When an employee leaves or transitions to another role, revoke their access to company systems, data, and physical spaces.
+This prevents unauthorized access to sensitive information or assets.

 Have a look over the seamless Hand-Over Take-Over Process for your organisation with AssetCues.